jeffknupp/blog/content/2012-02-14-profiling-django-applications.md

 reported was the same in the debug-toolbar and went about optimizing the code.

-The first approach to optmization in Django should always be to modify the problematic function without changing anything else.
+The first approach to optimization in Django should always be to modify the problematic function without changing anything else.
 Sometimes, you won't be able to optimize without making changes to your models or other parts of your application, but this kind of change shouldn't be your first